17 May 2026

 Client requirements (don’t skip this)

-Some UE4SS mods require every player to install the mod on their own PC as well.
-If players can’t join after adding mods, this is usually why.
+Some RE-UE4SS mods require every player to install the mod on their own PC as well, with matching files.
+If players can’t join after adding mods, this is usually why – and it’s also the quickest way to break crossplay.

 Mods we don’t support